 8) Do I need a doctor’s note?

-Only after more than 3 consecutive days of absence (and the note does not have to specify your illness).
+Under Seattle’s paid sick and safe time law, you only need a doctor’s note after more than 3 consecutive days of absence (and the note does not have to specify your illness).

 All covered workers are protected against being fired or punished for using or requesting sick or safe time.
 If you have a problem—or want more information—call A Better Balance’s free legal helpline at 1-833-NEED-ABB.